takafumi291/ESSENCE/README.md

 Not required.
 Just git pull the software to a desired directory.
 >        $ git clone https://github.com/takafumi291/ESSENCE.git
 >        $ cd essence

+### Example data:

+For running tutorial.ipynb, please download example data [here](https://drive.google.com/file/d/1h0wEPHVebVSjl803r9LnQyBTxfoU2kBY/view?usp=sharing), unzip, and place it in the same directory of the ipynb file.
+The data is from Tsukui and Iguchi 2021, Sci (ADS/JAO.ALMA2017.1.00394.S PI=Gonzalez Lopez, Jorg)

 ### Usage:

 See [tutorial](https://github.com/takafumi291/ESSENCE/blob/main/Tutorial.ipynb) for a quick example.